Gay Activists Alliance Community Demonstration / Zap at Christopher’s End / Bailey-Holt House

 In 1996, Bailey-Holt House opened here as the nation’s first permanent home for people living with AIDS.

-Gay Activists Alliance (GAA) meeting minutes from June 17, 1971, indicate that the group was planning a march to protest recent increased police harassment of the LGBT community, which would go through Greenwich Village and end at the 6th Police Precinct Station House.
+Gay Activists Alliance (GAA) meeting minutes from June 17, 1971, indicate that the group was planning a march to protest recent increased police harassment of the LGBT community, which would go through Greenwich Village and end at the 6th Police Precinct Station House at 233 West 10th Street.
 It was originally planned for July 4, but a vote was later taken to delay it for three weeks.
 In the meantime, police raided the after-hours club Christopher’s End, in the Christopher Hotel at 180 Christopher Street, on July 15 and 18.
 The club, which featured dancing, go-go boys, and a backroom, was operated by Mike Umbers, the notorious “Emperor of Christopher Street” who was an associate of the Gambino crime family.
 Police smashed its interior, and it has been speculated that this was either because Umbers was not paying them off enough, or that it was ordered by the Gallo crime family in an attempt to eliminate competition in the Village.